ISO 27001 framework; All about ISO 27001 requirements

 5.2 Information security policy

-This clause dictates that upper management must elaborate an information security policy to clarify organisational information security objectives and reiterate their commitment to satisfying its information security requirements.
+This clause dictates that upper management must elaborate an information security policy to clarify organisational information security objectives and reiterate their commitment to satisfying its information security necessities.

 5.3 Organisational roles, responsibilities, and authorities